 “Visitors,” said Fred with a nod to the assembled group.
 Two punts and a rowing boat were tied up on the riverbank.

-“Good morning and welcome.
+“Good morning and welcome to the International Institute of Not Doing Much.
 I’m Arthur Bing-Chumply.
 The membership committee has asked me to come down here and give you an overview of what to expect today.”

 “We’re interested in the book,” said their leader, who introduced herself as Felicity Tabletopic.

 “Ah!
-The Way of Slow,” I said knowingly.
-This is our jewel in the crown.
-The ancient original is deep in our archive.
+The Way of Slow,” I said knowingly, our jewel in the crown.
+The ancient original is buried in our archive.